CCRH Rural Housing Visionary Organizational Leadership Program

 The program team will host information sessions via Zoom to walk prospective applicants through the program and answer questions.
 The information sessions will be held at the following dates and times.
 Please use the links below to register.
 Note that the first information session will be recorded and made available on our website.

-Please click here to register for one of the information sessions
+Please click here to watch one of the information sessions.
+To watch, enter password "nJhRp+60" when prompted.

 Matt Huerta